SumoLogic-Labs/sumo-report-generator/README.md

 #Sumo Report Generator
 This tool allows a user to execute multiple searches, and compile the data in a single report.
 Currently, the only format is Excel.
 Each tab in Excel would correspond to a search executed in Sumo Logic.
+NOTE: You must have access to the Sumo Search API in order to use this tool.

 ##Installation
 Simply [download](https://github.com/SumoLogic/sumo-report-generator/releases) the jar file and run :